Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/README.md

 The following examples demonstrate how to add the `AzureMonitorExporter` to your OpenTelemetry configuration.

+It's important to keep the `TracerProvider`, `MeterProvider`, and `LoggerFactory` instances active throughout the process lifetime.
+These must be properly disposed when your application is shutting down to flush any remaining telemetry items.

 - Traces
     ```csharp
     var tracerProvider = Sdk.CreateTracerProviderBuilder()